 A “natural ingredient” may also be identified as plant-based, plant-derived, or naturally derived.

-To Puracy, a “natural product” means that more than 99% of the ingredients, by concentration, are considered “natural ingredients,” per our definition above.
+For Puracy, a “natural product” means that more than 98.5% of the ingredients, by concentration, are considered “natural ingredients,” per our definition above.
 Additionally, a “natural product” is 100% biodegradable.

 We avoid using synthetic ingredients in our products, except in instances where:

-Based on our definition of natural, as outlined above, every Puracy formula within our bottles is at least 99.5% “natural,” and many of our products contain an even higher percentage of “natural ingredients.’
-In other words -- even in those instances where we use synthetic ingredients, they never account for more than 0.5% of any given product formula.
+Based on our definition of natural, as outlined above, every Puracy formula within our bottles is at least 98.5% “natural,” and many of our products contain an even higher percentage of “natural ingredients.”
+In other words, even in those instances where we use synthetic ingredients, they never account for more than 0.7% of any given product formula.

-We also have gone out of our way to use packaging that is simple and easy to recycle at your local recycling center.
-Our bottles, pumps, sprayers, and caps are all made from Polyethylene Terephthalate which is commonly known as PET(E).
+We have also intentionally chosen to use packaging that is simple and easy to recycle at your local recycling center.
+Our bottles, pumps, sprayers, and caps are all made from Polyethylene Terephthalate, which is commonly known as PET(E).
 You can tell by looking for the #1 on the recycling logo.
 This is the same plastic you see most water, juice, and soda bottles made from.
 PET(E) is an inert plastic that does not leach harmful materials into its contents and does not contain Bis-phenol A (BPA).
 It is globally recognized as a safe, non-toxic, strong, reusable material that is 100% recyclable.
 In fact, it is the most widely recycled plastic in the world!